rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 enables predefined filters that may be referenced by more than one subscription.

+- A selection filter identifying YANG nodes of interest in a datastore.
+Filter contents are specified via a reference to an existing filter or via an in-line definition for only that subscription.
+Referenced filters allow an implementation to avoid evaluating filter acceptability during a dynamic subscription request.
+The "case" statement differentiates the options.

 Below is a tree diagram for the "filters" container.
 All objects contained in this tree are described in the YANG module in Section 4.